 Mary Carpenter took a job after graduation as the Executive Assistant at flower magazine in Birmingham, AL; in the spring term of her junior year, Mary interned at flower (read her official online welcome from flower here).
 Currently, she runs her own calligraphy/styling/design business, Love, Louise Designs.

-Waverly Cole is a pharmaceutical sales representative for FSC Pediatrics in Jacksonville, FL.
+Waverly Cole was a pharmaceutical sales representative for FSC Pediatrics in Jacksonville, FL.
 In June 2015, she became a Weight Loss Consultant at Metabolic Research Company.

 TJ Dempsey wrote for the Examiner.com as the Greenville, SC, DVD examiner after graduation.
 Check out his work here.
-In Fall 2013, he began an MA in Film Studies at Emory University in Atlanta, GA.
+In May 2015, he received an MA in Film Studies at Emory University in Atlanta, GA.

 Amanda Eason will begin graduate work at Indiana University of Pennsylvania (summer 2012).

 Erin Emory is a freelance writer for Business Black Box in Spartanburg, SC.
 Prior, she worked for AmeriCorps VISTA and as the Assistant Director of Career Services at Wofford College.

 After graduation, Jessica Ethridge will begin a Master of Divinity at Princeton Theological Seminary in Princeton, NJ.